Wreck Reefs: Discovery

 The shipwrecked men gained the dry sand in the center of the reef and prepared their encampment.
 While searching for firewood that night they discovered a ship's spar and a piece of timber, rotten and worm-eaten, which, in the opinion of the master of Porpoise, was part of the stern-post of a ship of about 400 tons.
-Flinders presumed that it had belonged to one of Lapérouse's ships but the wrecks of La Boussole and Astrolabe were later discovered off Vanikoro in the Santa Cruz Islands.
+Flinders presumed that it had belonged to one of Lapérouse's ships but the wrecks of Boussole and Astrolabe were later discovered off Vanikoro in the Santa Cruz Islands.
 In more recent years timber as well as coins and other relics from a Spanish galleon have been recovered within the reefs, where they had been sheltered and preserved, perhaps embedded in some sandy shallow, so that it is not improbable that both sternpost and spar came from a long-lost Spanish vessel.
 Another theory is that the ship was an American whaler.

 Flinders and thirteen others including Captain Parker, rowed back to Sydney in the ship's cutter; this boat was given the name "Hope" and sailing on 26 August to Port Jackson.
 For the relief of the shipwrecked crews Governor King dispatched Rolla and two schooners, HMS Cumberland and Francis.
 Leaving Port Jackson at daylight on 21 September Flinders reached Wreck Reef eight days later, to the relieve of the shipwrecked crews.

 During his absence some of his old officers of Investigator—among whom, besides Robert Fowler, were Samuel Flinders and John Franklin—superintended the building of a small, decked ship, which was named Resource.
 On being manned she was placed in charge of Denis Lacy, formerly master's mate of Investigator.